2022 EFL Championship play-off final: Summary

 Neither side made any changes to their playing personnel during the interval and Huddersfield Town kicked the second half off.
 Three minutes in, Yates struck the ball from around 25 yd but it was saved by Lee Nicholls in the Huddersfield goal.
 In the 55th minute, Zinckernagel received the first yellow card of the match for a foul on Lewis O'Brien but the resulting free kick went wide of the Nottingham Forest goal.
 Two minutes later, Jonathan Hogg's header was high before Huddersfield Town made the first substitution of the game with Jon Russell replacing Sarr.
 In the 66th minute, Nottingham Forest made their first personnel change, with Sam Surridge coming on for Davis, while Huddersfield Town made a double-substitution a minute later, when Sinani was replaced by Duane Holmes and Rhodes came on for Ward.
 On 71 minutes, a shot from Johnson went wide of the Huddersfield Town goal before Toffolo fell in the Nottingham Forest penalty area after a tackle from Colback, which the referee judged to be a dive.
 The decision was reviewed by VAR, which did not find a "clear and obvious error", and Toffolo was booked for a dive, and no penalty was awarded.

 With fifteen minutes remaining, Zinckernagel was substituted and replaced by Max Lowe for Nottingham Forest.
 In the 84th minute, Huddersfield Town's O'Brien was brought down by Lowe and despite claims for a penalty, the referee declined to award it.
 Three minutes later, Pipa's 35 yd strike went high over the Nottingham Forest goal before Samba was forced off the pitch with an injury to be replaced by Ethan Horvath.
 Six minutes of stoppage time were indicated by the fourth official, and with one minute remaining, O'Brien's shot from the edge of the Nottingham Forest penalty area flew wide.
 The referee blew the final whistle and Nottingham Forest won the match 1–0, to gain promotion to the Premier League.

 Details

 Post-match

-Huddersfield Town's manager Carlos Corberán questioned the utility of VAR, stating he had "No idea what the point of VAR is ...
+Huddersfield Town manager Carlos Corberán questioned the utility of VAR, stating he had "No idea what the point of VAR is ...
 I don't know if they can review actions, if the referee doesn't ask? ...
 I can only accept the decisions."
 His defender, Tom Lees, was also convinced that decisions had gone against his side, suggesting that it "could change the club forever, I thought we had the cameras there to make sure the game wasn't spoiled by a bad decision.
 We've just got to take it."
-Steve Cooper, the Nottingham Forest manager, stated "We deserve to be promoted, there is no doubt about that."
+Meanwhile, Nottingham Forest manager Steve Cooper stated, "We deserve to be promoted, there is no doubt about that."